chrisman/meanest-tea/doc/specs.md

 * User can use Add to bag button to add tea to bag
 * New items added to bag default to qty of 1, if no qty is selected
 * The user can use Checkout button to go to checkout page
+* on home page, Checkout/bag starts empty, then updates with number of items